Bayesian D-Optimal Experimental Designs via Column Subset Selection: Column subset selection for OED

 \paragraph{Connection to maximum-volume} A related problem in \ac{nla} is finding the submatrix of a matrix with maximum volume, which was shown to be an NP-hard problem~\cite{civril2009selecting}.
 Given a matrix $\M{M}\in \R^{n\times m}$, the volume of a matrix is the volume of the $n$-dimensional parallelepiped formed by the columns of $\M{M}$; it has the following explicit formulas

 To see the connection to the maximum volume submatrix problem, observe that by the Sylvester determinant identity That is, solving the D-optimal optimization problem is a special case of maximum-volume estimation which is known to be NP-hard (\cite[Theorem 4]{civril2009selecting}).
 However, that does not readily establish that D-optimal sensor placement is NP-Hard but we give a proof for the sake of completion.
-On the other hand, classical \ac{oed} is known to be NP-hard~\cite{welch1982algorithmic}. \begin{proposition} The optimization problem of optimizing the objective function~\eqref{eqn:dopt} over all matrices $\M{C}\in \R^{n\times k}$ with columns from $\M{A}$ is NP-hard. \end{proposition} \begin{proof} The proof is an extension of the proof technique of~\cite[Theorem 4]{civril2009selecting} and is, therefore, relegated to \Cref{sec:nphard}. \end{proof}
+On the other hand, classical \ac{oed} is known to be NP-hard~\cite{welch1982algorithmic}. \begin{proposition} The optimization problem of optimizing the objective function~\eqref{eqn:dopt} over all index sets $S$ corresponding to $k$ columns from $\M{A}$ is NP-hard. \end{proposition} \begin{proof} The proof is an extension of the proof technique of~\cite[Theorem 4]{civril2009selecting} and is, therefore, relegated to \Cref{sec:nphard}. \end{proof}

 This connection to maximum volume can also be used to develop a greedy selection approach to maximize $\vol(\bmat{\M{I} & \M{A}\t})$.
 The details of this approach are given in~\cite[Algorithm 1]{civril2009selecting}.
-It can be shown via~\cite[Theorem 11]{civril2009selecting} that the selected columns $\M{C}$ satisfy
+It can be shown via~\cite[Theorem 11]{civril2009selecting} that the selected columns $S$ satisfy

-Here, $\M{C}^{\rm opt}$ denotes an optimal set of columns (recall this is not unique).
+Here, $S^{\rm opt}$ denotes the index set corresponding to an optimal set of columns (recall this is not unique).
 We give some alternative approaches based on maximum-volume in \Cref{ssec:maxvol}. \paragraph{Connection to RRQR} To understand the connection of sensor placement to RRQR, consider the pivoted QR factorization of $\M{A}$